microsoft/language-server-protocol/_specifications/lsp/3.18/language/foldingRange.md

 > *Since version 3.18.0*

 The `workspace/foldingRange/refresh` request is sent from the server to the client.
 Servers can use it to ask clients to refresh the folding ranges currently shown in editors.
-As a result the client should ask the server to recompute the folding ranges for these editors.
+As a result, the client should ask the server to recompute the folding ranges for these editors.
 This is useful if a server detects a configuration change which requires a re-calculation of all folding ranges.
-Note that the client still has the freedom to delay the re-calculation of the folding ranges if for example an editor is currently not visible.
+Note that the client still has the freedom to delay the re-calculation of the folding ranges if, for example, an editor is currently not visible.

 _Client Capability_: